pwnedbyisa/terminal-calc/README.md

 ```
 ___
 ### Currently Working On
- - getting the batch script to actually run
+ - getting the batch menu script to actually run
- - language implementation for the options menu
  - reducing dependencies
  - improving UI
- - fixing the issue where 4 extra lines print for the windows help menu (idk why)
+ - fixing the issue where 4 extra lines print for the help menu (idk why)
 ___
 ### Later additions
  - actually making the graphing thing usable (there's currently no tick marks... or axes... or origin)
+ - language implementation for the options menu